 The right Profound alternative depends on what gap you are trying to fill.

 You need content execution, not just dashboards.
-Loudmink Pro ($299/month) delivers 20 articles and 20 Reddit opportunities with human review and verification.
+Loudmink Pro ($299/month) delivers 20 articles and 20 Reddit opportunities with human review and continuous monitoring.
 That is the highest content-per-dollar ratio among AEO platforms that include editorial oversight.

 You need to cut monitoring costs.
-Otterly ($29/month) covers 6 AI search engines at less than a third of Profound's Starter price.
-AIclicks ($79-249/month) adds international language support.
+Otterly ($29/month) covers 4 base AI search engines at less than a third of Profound's Starter price.
+AIclicks ($59-499/month) adds international language support.
 Either replaces Profound's monitoring at a lower price point.

 You need multi-channel execution.
-Only Loudmink and AEO Engine create Reddit content.
-Only Loudmink creates YouTube content.
-If your AI visibility strategy extends beyond blog posts, these are the only two platforms that execute across channels.
+In this guide, Loudmink and AEO Engine both create Reddit content, and Loudmink is the one that also produces YouTube scripts.
+If your AI visibility strategy extends beyond blog posts, these are the platforms here that execute across channels.

 You need enterprise-grade analytics.
-Evertune ($3,000+/month) and Profound Enterprise ($2,000-5,000+/month) compete at the Fortune 500 level.
-AthenaHQ ($295/month) offers 9-engine coverage with citation prediction at a fraction of that price, though without the enterprise support infrastructure.
+Evertune (Pro from $800/month, Enterprise custom) and Profound Enterprise ($2,000-5,000+/month) compete at the Fortune 500 level, and both cover more engines than Loudmink.
+AthenaHQ (from $295/month) offers 9-model coverage with citation prediction on Enterprise, at a fraction of that price, though without the same enterprise support infrastructure.

 You need citation prediction.
 AthenaHQ's ACE engine and Peec AI's Actions queue both move beyond passive monitoring.
 AthenaHQ predicts where you can win.
 Peec AI tells you what to do next.
 Neither writes the content for you, but both add an intelligence layer that Profound's self-serve plans lack.